Jim Gilligan

-Jim Gilligan is a retired head baseball coach, primarily for the Lamar Cardinals baseball program.
+Jim Gilligan (born October 1, 1946) is an American former head baseball coach, primarily for the Lamar Cardinals baseball program.

 In his 38 seasons as head coach, Gilligan has guided Lamar's baseball team to 11 conference championships, 13 NCAA regional appearances, and five conference titles.
 He has been named the Southland Conference coach of the year six times during his career and is the 32nd coach in NCAA history to record 1,000 career wins.
 Gilligan is an alumnus of Lamar University, having earned a bachelor's degree in 1969 and a master's in 1970.

 In between his years at Lamar, Gilligan coached for professional baseball teams.
 The Gilligan managed 1987 Salt Lake City Trappers broke a 68-year-old record for consecutive wins.
 The team ended with 29 consecutive wins.
 The achievement is recognized in the Baseball Hall of Fame in Cooperstown, NY.
 Gilligan's Number 29 jersey is part of a display at the hall of fame.